 Teacher Resource Materials

-America’s Field Trip takes learning beyond the classroom, allowing students to experience firsthand the places that have helped shape the nation and build a deeper connection with America’s history and culture.
+America’s Field Trip takes learning beyond the classroom, giving students the chance to experience firsthand the places that have shaped our nation and build a deeper connection with America’s history and culture.

-Below educators will find standards-aligned lesson plans and ready-to-use activities that leverage Discovery Education’s award-winning platform and provide instructional inspiration.
-Designed to have different levels of investigation and discovery, these models are familiar to students and easily incorporated into the lesson cycle.
+Below, educators will find standards-aligned lesson plans and ready-to-use classroom activities powered by Discovery Education’s award-winning platform.
+These resources provide instructional inspiration and are designed with multiple levels of inquiry and discovery — making them engaging for students and easy to integrate into the lesson cycle.

 Educator Guide

-New for the 2024-2025 school year is an educator-facing instructional video with an accompanying educator guide and classroom activities that help teachers at every grade level align the contest prompt, “What does America mean to you,” with standards frameworks.
+This educator-facing instructional video has a companion guide and classroom activities to help teachers at every grade level connect the contest prompt, “What does America mean to you,” with standards frameworks while inspiring students to think deeply and creatively as they develop their contest submissions.

 Master Class Video